Yknolove/FINAL-BOT-ARB/README.md

-# Telegram P2P Arbitrage Bot

-A minimal Telegram bot that notifies about P2P arbitrage opportunities.
+@@ -7,25 +7,30 @@ A minimal Telegram bot that notifies about P2P arbitrage opportunities.

-## Environment variables

 Set the following variables in your environment or in a `.env` file before running the bot:

 - `BOT_TOKEN` – Telegram bot token obtained from BotFather.